DyG2Vec: Efficient Representation Learning for Dynamic Graphs: Experimental Evaluation

-\textbf{Training Protocols and Hyper-parameters}: We train and evaluate the models under three different settings commonly used in vision SSL works~\citep{byol, bardes2022vicreg}.
-In the supervised setting, DyG2Vec is initialized with random parameters and trained directly on the downstream tasks and compared to all supervised baselines.
-In the self-supervised setting, the encoder is pre-trained using our SSL framework, and the performance is measured under two evaluation protocols: Linear and Semi-supervised Probing.
-In the linear evaluation setting, the decoder is trained on top of the frozen encoder and compared to the supervised counterpart.
-In the semi-supervised evaluation setting, the decoder is trained on top of the frozen pre-trained encoder on a random portion of the dataset (i.e., a fraction of the intervals $I$).
+\textbf{Training Protocols and Hyperparameters}: In Table \ref{tab:ap_flp}, DyG2Vec is initialized with random parameters and trained end-to-end on the downstream tasks and compared to all supervised baselines.
+In the semi-supervised evaluation setting (left figure of Fig. \ref{fig:semi_supervised_learning}), the decoder is trained on top of the frozen (SSL pre-trained) encoder on a random portion of the dataset (i.e., a fraction of the target edges).
 The DyG2Vec encoder performs $L=3$ layers of message passing.
-We sample $N=20$ temporal neighbors at each hop as in \cite{xu2020inductive}.
-Other hyperparameters are discussed in Appendix~\ref{appendix:hyperparam}.

-For the DNC task, following prior work \cite{rossi2020temporal}, the decoder is trained on top of the frozen encoder that is pre-trained on the future link prediction task unless otherwise explicitly stated.
+We sample $N=64$ temporal neighbors at the first hop and 1 neighbor at the second and third hops.
+All neighbors are sampled uniformly at random.
+We found that uniform sampling within a window works better than only looking at the latest $N$ neighbors of a node \citep{xu2020inductive, rossi2020temporal}.
+Other hyperparameters are discussed in Appendix~\ref{appendix:imp_details}.
+For the DNC task, following prior work \citep{rossi2020temporal}, the decoder is trained on top of the frozen encoder that is pre-trained on the future link prediction task.